WAKU-TAKE-A/RMakePackage/README.md

 1. Editing various files (very difficult)
 1. Build

-I created the script to make a package.
+I created the script to make a package easily.
 [Here](https://github.com/WAKU-TAKE-A/RMkePackage/wiki/Home_en) is How to use it.